The Nurse in the Military Madhouse

 L'infermiera nella corsia dei militari, internationally released as The Nurse in the Military Madhouse, is a 1979 commedia sexy all'italiana directed by Mariano Laurenti.

 Plot

-Grazia Mancini (Nadia Cassini) is an aspiring night club singer.
-Her boss Eva (Karin Schubert) has a lover, John (Elio Zamuto) who is a trafficker of stolen artworks.
-The two learn of valuable paintings hidden in a military mental asylum managed by mentally unstable Professor Amedeo Larussa (Lino Banfi).
+Grazia Mancini is an aspiring night club singer.
+Her boss Eva has a lover, John who is a trafficker of stolen artworks.
+The two learn of valuable paintings hidden in a military mental asylum managed by mentally unstable Professor Amedeo Larussa.
 They blackmail Grazia and send her to the mental asylum in the guise of a substitute nurse to learn the whereabouts of the paintings.